top of page

 27 And he will enter into a binding and irrevocable covenant with the many for one week (seven years), but in the middle of the week he will stop the sacrifice and grain offering [for the remaining three and one-half years]; and on the wing of abominations will come one who makes desolate, even until the complete destruction, one that is decreed, is poured out on the one who causes the horror.” ’

 This is a most astounding prophecy for it spans the ages and relates to us in a profound way the timing of both Messiah's First and Second Coming.
-The prophecy is in effect a timeclock within which we are informed of the key events that punctuate it.
-For our generation, the key point to consider is that if we can rely upon the accuracy of this prophecy and corroborate it with the First Coming of Christ, then we can also with a degree of certainty rely upon its contents to help us understand the events that come to pass leading up to the Second Coming of Christ.
+The prophecy is in effect a time-clock and it contains within it information as to the key events that punctuate it.
+For our generation, the key point to consider is that if we can rely upon the accuracy of this prophecy and corroborate it with the First Coming of Christ, then we can also rely upon its contents to gain an understanding of the events that come to pass leading up to the Second Coming of Christ.

 In our understanding of these prophecies, Jesus told us to carefully consider the prophecies of Daniel for they will give us insight into the events that will precede the end of this Age (Matt.24:3,15).

-The walls of Jerusalem were quickly rebuilt in 52 days (Neh.6:15), but they were doubtless made more secure over the years, for the prophecy of Daniel 9:25 suggests that it took 49 years for the rebuilding of all the city and its walls to be finished.
+The walls of Jerusalem were quickly rebuilt and secured in 52 days (Neh.6:15), but they were doubtless made more secure over the years, for the prophecy of Daniel 9:25 suggests that it took a further 49 years for the city to be completely rebuilt and its walls to be finished altogether.

-Archbishop James Ussher, after 37 years of study, dates the accession of Artaxerxes as the year 474 B.C. and the date of 454 B.C. for the commandment to rebuild Jerusalem (Neh.2:1-8).
-After the full 49 years that it then took to re-build the streets and walls of Jerusalem, a further 434 years subsequently follow through to the death of Jesus (Dan.9:24-26).
+Archbishop James Ussher, after 37 years of study, dates the accession of Artaxerxes as the year B.C.
+474 and the date of B.C.
+454 for the commandment to rebuild Jerusalem (Neh.2:1-8).
+After the full 49 years that it took to completely re-build the streets and walls of Jerusalem, a further 434 years subsequently follow through to the death of Jesus (Dan.9:24-26).
 The total of those years being 49 years plus 434 years i.e., a total of 483 complete years.
-These years began in 454 B.C. and run to through to the crucifixion of Jesus.
-The beginning of the final year was in 29 A.D., and it ended in April 30 A.D., see below.
+These years began in B.C.
+454 and run to through to the crucifixion of Jesus.
+The beginning of the final year of the Daniel’s prophecy was in A.D.
+29, and it ended in April, A.D 30.
+In these calculations bear in mind that B.C 1 and A.D.
+1 are consecutive years, there being no year zero.

 Christ was ‘cut off, but not for Himself’, His death was ‘to make reconciliation for iniquity’ (Dan.9:24 KJV).
 Christ was to die to bring in the New Covenant and make salvation available for all who would receive Him (Heb.7:22-28; 9:11-10:39; 1Jn.2:1-2; 5:9-13).
-God showed Daniel that the coming of the Messiah was over 500 years away from when Daniel first received the prophecy.
-It was this prophecy of Daniel that made godly Simeon, praying Anna, and many others expect the First Coming of the Messiah in their day (Luke 2:25-38).
+God showed Daniel that the coming of the Messiah was over 500 years away from when Daniel received the prophecy.
+This prophecy of Daniel that would have alerted godly Simeon, praying Anna, and many others to expect the First Coming of the Messiah in their day (Luke 2:25-38).

 S. P. Tregelles and Ussher say that Jesus died in A.D.
 29. However, the following Jewish calendars give considerable force to the viewpoint that the Lord Jesus was crucified in early A.D.
 30. This would have been on the completion and full term of the 483rd year following on the from the ‘the issuance of the command to restore and rebuild Jerusalem’ (Dan.9:25).
 So, here we can see that there was a quite remarkable literal fulfilment of the first part of the prophecy of Daniel 9:20-27.